Best tablet for students 2024

 Reasons to avoid

-The metal build makes the device feel premium and sturdy, while the massive E Ink Carta 1200 display worked beautifully in the two months we used it for, both, for reading and sketching.
+The metal build makes the device feel premium and sturdy, while the massive E Ink Carta 1200 display worked beautifully in the two months we used it, both for reading and sketching.
 There are a couple of shortcomings regarding the drawing part, like a slight delay when creating strokes, and you can't duplicate a layer or copy large drawings.
 The Note Air 3 ships with a protective case and the Pen Plus, which can attach to the tablet after you're done with it.

 How to choose